oddlama/embedded-devices/embedded-devices/README.md

 }
 ```

-This will create two structs called `ValueRegister` and `ValueRegisterBitfield`.
+This macro combination generates two structs: `ValueRegister` (the packed
+representation) and `ValueRegisterBitfield` (the unpacked fields).
+The former
-The first will only contain a byte array `[u8; N]` to store the packed register contents,
+will only contain a byte array `[u8; N]` to store the packed register contents,
-and the latter will contain the unpacked actual members as defined above.
+and the latter will have the unpacked fields as we defined them.
+Usually we
-You will always interface with a device using the packed data, which can be transferred over the bus as-is.
+will interface with a device using the packed data representation which can be
+transferred over the bus as-is.
+Each field will automatically get accessor
+functions with which you may read or write them without incurring the overhead
+for full (de-)serialization.

 > [!NOTE]
 > I find it a bit misleading that the members written in `ValueRegister` end up in `ValueRegisterBitfield`.